steven-exarcos/pass-documentation/developer-documentation/grant-loader.md

 Since the Grant Loader will load data from a CSV into PASS, you will need an instance of PASS running.
 The quickest way to accomplish this is to run [PASS docker](../welcome-guide/setup-run-pass.md).

-Start pass-docker in local mode by running:
+Start `pass-docker` in local mode by running with the `dock-compose.yml` and `eclipse.pass.local.yml` configurations:

 ```shell
 docker compose -f docker-compose.yml -f eclipse-pass.local.yml up -d --no-build --quiet-pull
 ```

 Once pass-docker is up and the loader container is done running, open a browser and go to http://localhost:8080/ and login with nih-user.
-This account is a test user account created when starting pass-docker locally.
-Ask pass dev for password.
+More details about this account can be found on the [PASS docker](../welcome-guide/setup-run-pass.md) page.
 Go to Grants tab to view all the grants.
 For right now this page will be empty, but after running the Grant Loader it should have all the grants from the CSV file provided.

 #### Setup Grant Loader Test Directory

-- Create directory named grantloadertest
+- Create directory named `grantloadertest`
-- cd grantloadertest
+- cd `grantloadertest`
-- Create empty file named grant_update_timestamps
+- Create empty file named `grant_update_timestamps`
-- Create empty file named policy.properties
+- Create empty file named `policy.properties`
-- Create file named env.list in containing the following below:
+- Create file named `env.list` in containing the following below:

 ```text
 APP_HOME_ENV=/data/grantloader